-Two related initiatives share with IHSDM the goal of providing quantitative safety analysis tools to decision makers:
+Two related initiatives share IHSDM’s goal of providing quantitative safety analysis tools to decision makers:

-The Highway Safety Manual is a Transportation Research Board and AASHTO initiative (published by AASHTO) to provide the best factual information and tools in a useful and widely accepted form and to facilitate roadway design and operational decisions based upon explicit consideration of their safety consequences.
+The Highway Safety Manual is a Transportation Research Board (TRB) and American Association of State Highway and Transportation Officials (AASHTO) initiative (published by AASHTO) to provide the best factual information and tools in a useful and widely accepted form and to facilitate roadway design and operational decisions based upon explicit consideration of their safety consequences.
 The HSM is organized into four parts:

 The following table compares the types of predictive methods and types of facilities targeted by the HSM and IHSDM.
 The first edition of the HSM, published in June 2010, provides predictive methods for rural two-lane highways, rural multilane highways, and urban and suburban arterials.
-With the 2009 Crash Prediction Module Beta Release (June 30, 2009), FHWA expanded the scope of IHSDM to include the HSM crash prediction methods for multilane rural highways and urban and suburban arterials.
-The Crash Prediction Module of the IHSDM – HSM Predictive Method 2012 Release is a faithful software implementation of Part C of the 1st Edition HSM, containing predictive methods for rural two-lane highways, rural multilane highways, and urban and suburban arterials.
-In addition, the 2012 Release includes a Beta version of predictive methods for freeway segments, based on draft HSM materials.
-A Calibration Utility assists agencies in implementing the calibration procedures described in the Appendix to Part C of the HSM..
+With the 2009 Crash Prediction Module Beta Release (June 30, 2009), Federal Highway Administration (FHWA) expanded the scope of IHSDM to include the HSM crash prediction methods for multilane rural highways and urban and suburban arterials.
+The Crash Prediction Module of the IHSDM – HSM Predictive Method 2013 Release is a faithful software implementation of Part C of the 1st Edition HSM, containing predictive methods for rural two-lane highways, rural multilane highways, and urban and suburban arterials.
+In addition, the 2013 Release includes a Beta version of predictive methods for freeway segments and freeway ramps/interchanges (including ramps. collector-distributor (C-D) roads, and ramp terminals), based on draft HSM materials.
+A Calibration Utility assists agencies in implementing the calibration procedures described in the Appendix to Part C of the HSM.

 |Facility Type||Policy Review||Crash Prediction||Diagnostic Review|